 Control Plane component

-Master node provides running environment for the control plane, which helps to manage the state of the cluster.
-The control plane components plays very distinct role in cluster management.
+Master node provides a running environment for the control plane, which helps to manage the state of the cluster.
+The control plane components play a very distinct role in cluster management.

 The primary components that exist on the master node are